luqeei1/RISCV-Group23/README.md

 make sure that ``` data_memory.sv ``` contains ``` data_memory.hex ``` and that ```instruction_memory.sv ``` contains ```pdf.hex```.

+This can be repeated for all versions of our RISCV-32I cpu.

 [See the single-cycle processor here](./rtl_single_cycle)

 [See the pipelined processor here](./rtl_pipelining)